brews/snakebacon/docs/index.rst

 .. warning::

    The project is under heavy development.
-Code and documentation is not complete.
+Code and documentation are not complete.